 This selection of paintings was a mixture of my more traditional style and this more graphic work.

 3 December 2018 - 5 January 2019

 Abstract works on canvas 120 x 120cm + selection of smaller, framed originals and prints.

 As the climate changes, nature’s cycles and our view of seasons change too.
-To combat my own fear of this new unknown, I have focused on the wonder to be had in new curiosities and the displacement of one season into another.
+To combat my own fear of this new unknown, I focused on the wonder to be had in new curiosities and the displacement of one season into another.

-In these paintings I have tried to stare into the winter cold and see the beauty of the strange and unexpected – peonies in the snow, flashes of fish in the deep blue cold of pond water, ice, snow, sun and dandelions clocking time as the seasons change.
+In these paintings I tried to stare into the winter cold and see the beauty of the strange and unexpected – peonies in the snow, flashes of fish in the deep blue cold of pond water, ice, snow, sun and dandelions clocking time as the seasons change.

 THE MEMORY OF LANDSCAPE

 28 November to 2 December 2017